Stuttgart also has a lorry transit ban in place.

 Public transport Stuttgart

 Need to Register?

 A sticker must be bought before driving into the zone and displayed in the windscreen - see National Scheme.
 This sticker is then valid for all LEZs in Germany.

 Proof of emissions standard (given on German vehicle papers) is needed to purchase the sticker.
 Germany also accepts the stickers from Czech Republic.

 Buying German LEZ stickers

 LEZ city authorities and other cities usually sell LEZ stickers.
-In person from city offices they cost €5, online they can cost more.
+In person from city offices they cost €5, online they can cost more, and if they need to be posted abroad it can sometimes add a little to the cost.
 Buy German LEZ stickers from Berlin city, in English or German (cost 6€), and the sticker is posted to you.

 Foreign vehicles affected?

 Foreign vehicles are also enforced and are required to buy a sticker.
 Foreign vehicles emissions are taken primarily by vehicle age, as show in in this table.

 German vehicles need to have a particulate trap certified on behalf of the German government.
 Local garages can advise on which filters should be used and this page. allows you to find out what particulate filter your German registered vehicle can use - now for heavy as well as light duty vehicles.
 See also our retrofitting section.